European 5G scoreboard

 Chart: 5G base stations as a percentage of existing 4G base stations

-Please note: Only the total number of 5G base stations is known for some EU countries.
+For some EU countries, only the total number of 5G base stations is known.
 This means the true total number of base stations in the EU in 700 MHz, 3.6 GHz or DSS bands may be higher.
-Excludes Italy, Estonia and Sweden as there was no base station data available.
-Additionally, some countries use bands that are not included in this chart and do not operate using a DSS configuration.
+Additionally, some countries use bands that are not included in this chart and do no operate using a DSS configuration.

 Chart: Percentage of pioneer bands assigned